-In carrying out its activities, the Bank is exposed to market risks that depend on the extent of exposure to individual risk factors, mainly changes in interest rates, exchange rates, and prices of capital and financial market instruments.
+When conducting its business activities, the Bank is exposed to market risks that depend on the level of exposure to individual risk factors, mainly including changes in interest rates, exchange rates, and prices of capital and financial market instruments.

-During the reporting period, the volatility in prices mainly of capital market instruments was increased.
-This resulted from movements in credit margins of individual issuers depending on their creditworthiness.
-Given the optimisation of the debt securities classification in the Bank's portfolios, the volatility did not have a significant impact on the value of the Bank's regulatory capital and results of operations.
+Given the optimisation of debt securities' classification in the Bank's portfolios, the volatility of prices of these securities did not have a significant impact on the value of the Bank's own funds and its results of operations.